Drakken/SMA_star/README.md

 	string_of_state:  state  -> string

-Generator		a module for creating action generators
+Generator		a module for creating thunk generators

-			Each function in this module returns a thunk that will be used to generate the actions that can lead from a given state to its successors.
-The user module (see below) will supply a single generator function for the problem being solved, and the generator function will create an action generator for each state.
+			For each state encountered in a search, SMA_star requires a thunk that returns an allowable action from that state each time it's called. make_action_generator takes the state and returns the thunk, and each function in this module converts some other kind of user- supplied generator (or related function) into a thunk generator.

-			The functions are actually polymorphic, but, for the sake of simplicity, we'll pretend they only apply to states and actions as described in the user module.
+			These functions are actually polymorphic, but, for the sake of simplicity, we'll pretend they only apply to states and actions as described in the user module.
+For the real signatures, replace state with 'a and action with 'b.

-	t = unit -> action option
+	action t = unit -> action option

 				the type of action generators, i.e. thunks that return actions

 				An action generator returns (Some a) as long as there's at least one action (a) that hasn't been generated yet, and then returns None the next time it's called.

-	of_list:  (state -> action list)  -> state -> unit -> action option
+	of_list_maker:  (state -> action list)  -> state -> unit -> action option
-	of_array: (state -> action array) -> state -> unit -> action option
+	of_array_maker: (state -> action array) -> state -> unit -> action option

+				If you have a function f that returns a list (or array) of actions, of_list_maker f (or of_array_maker f) will return a thunk generator.

-	of_count_function: ('a -> int -> 'b option) -> 'a -> unit -> 'b option
+	of_parser_maker: (state -> int -> action option) -> state -> unit -> action option

-				of_count_function f s creates an action generator from a stream function

-				f s must return a function that can be passed to Stream.from to create a stream of actions from the state s.
+				The user-supplied function takes a state and returns a function that can be passed to Stream.from to create an action stream.

+	of_stepper_and_value_maker:
-	of_stepper_and_value: ('a -> ('b -> ('c * 'b) option) * 'b) -> 'a -> unit -> 'c option
+		(state -> ('c -> (action * 'c) option) * 'c) -> state -> unit -> action option

-	(roll your own)
+				The user-supplied function returns a function and an initial value that can be passed to Seq.unfold to create an action sequence.

+	roll your own		You can think of a thunk generator as a generator of parsers that don't take integers, or a generator of stepping functions that don't need explicit initial values.

 Element.T		the type of modules that can be used in the queue